franciscolopezsancho/books/dreyfuss-skill-coping.md

       McDowell argues that this way then the Given can't justify any conceptual belief.
       Drey and the fenomenologist contra argue that perception doesn't justify knowledge, what it does is to give meaning to our activities.
 It's not the role of the perception to justify knowldge [on the contrary, it seems to be the lack of expert coping, maybe the pure form of perception, is what makes room for knowledge as idealist defend.
 As a theory.]
    #### 7. Where concepts come in
    question1, [McDowell? page121].
-How can perception do its justificatory job if nonceptual given is converted in give with conceptual content question2.
+How can perception do its justificatory job if nonceptual given is converted in given with conceptual content question2.
 Todes, how conceptual arises from non conceptual content
     Todes start answering by stating that the world as open to us in perception is related to our bodies.
 There is back and front, up and down.
 Those are structures not that we impose or overimpose to the world but how reality is, radically.
 In this sense, the embodied perception is normative or the reality itself, of the experience.
     Then it divides this embodied perception in 12 categories just as Kant did in its 'critic'.